EarthBigData/openSAR/TRAINING_MATERIAL.md

 # EBD/SERVIR Training Course Material

-This folder contains notebooks and other material for training courses we conduct.

 - [To prepare for a training course, follow the [INSTALLATION](../INSTALLATION.md) instructions.
 We use this installation for the  **SERVIR** SAR Training Courses on Forest Monitoring

 **All training material is available to anyone.**

-SERVIR Training Material available on [https://github.com/jkellndorfer/servir_training](https://github.com/jkellndorfer/servir_training)
+SERVIR Training Material is available on [https://github.com/jkellndorfer/servir_training](https://github.com/jkellndorfer/servir_training)

 (NOTE: You need to be logged into your github account  and have requested to be added to the collaborator list)